 Students from a range of different backgrounds who take these courses will be surprised at how quickly they can improve their spoken English.
 This course can make your life a lot easier, at the workplace and even carrying out your daily activities.

 Strong literacy and numeracy skills lay the foundation for all students to succeed at school, at work and their daily life.
-With the best literacy and numeracy support, improve your employability today.
+With the best literacy and numeracy support (LNSUPPORT), improve your employability today.
 Kangan Institute’s literacy and numeracy support (LNSUPPORT) is designed to assist students in developing their literacy, language and numeracy skills in order to achieve proficient results in their vocational studies and improve their employability.

 Often students who are undertaking apprenticeships, VCE or other vocational studies may need to further develop their literacy and numeracy skills further in order to successfully complete their certification.
 Worry no more and improve your literacy and numeracy skills today by choosing to study at Kangan Institute.